brickpile/brickpile/BrickPile.Docs/how-brickpile-works/index.markdown

 		page => Html.DisplayFor(x => page.Metadata.Name, "SelectedTemplate"),
 		page => Html.ActionLink(page, new { @class = "expanded" }))

-In both of these scenarios we are using the built in ActionLink helper that takes an **IPageModel** as a parameter, you can of course use the standard ActionLink helper but then it's important the add a custom route value called currentPage like this `page => Html.ActionLink(page.Metadata.Name,"index", new { currentPage = page })`
+In both of these scenarios we are using the built in ActionLink helper that takes an **IPage** as a parameter, you can of course use the standard ActionLink helper but then it's important the add a custom route value called currentPage like this `page => Html.ActionLink(page.Metadata.Name,"index", new { currentPage = page })`

 **Note:** The above examples is also used if you wish to link to another page inline without the menu helper or maybe post a form.